survivejs/webpack-book/manuscript/developing/04_linting.md

 No JSLint particular loader exists for webpack yet.
 Fortunately, there's one for JSHint.
 You could set it up on a legacy project quickly.
 The key is in configuring [jshint-loader](https://www.npmjs.com/package/jshint-loader).

-JSHint will look into specific rules to apply from `.jshintrc`.
+JSHint looks into specific rules to apply from `.jshintrc`.
 You can also define custom settings within a `jshint` object at your webpack configuration.
 Exact configuration options have been covered by [the JSHint documentation](http://jshint.com/docs/) in detail.

 ## EditorConfig